 Welcome to ODENSE

 Odense is Denmark’s third largest city with 200,000 inhabitants.
-It was once the site of a Viking ring fortress on the banks of the Odense River.
-Due to this rich history, it has for centuries been a favourite destination for visitors and is particularly known as the hometown of the renowned author Hans Christian Andersen – as well as the hometown for Olympic- and world champion Viktor Axelsen.
+It was once the site of a viking ring fortress on the banks of the Odense River.
+Due to this rich history, it has for centuries been a favorite destination for visitors and is particularly known as the hometown of the renowned fairytale writer Hans Christian Andersen.
+In addition, Odense is the hometown of the Olympic- and World Champion in badminton, Viktor Axelsen.

 THINGS TO DO AND SEE